 Successful network training delivered to Faculty of Business students

-50 Faculty of Business students enjoyed the Network Training Course held at the Plymouth University on 19 February 2014.
+50 Faculty of Business students enjoyed the Network Training Course held at the University of Plymouth on 19 February 2014.
 This training course was delivered as part of the Plymouth Junior Chamber Partnership Programme.
 The objectives of the training were to enable students to learn:

 - how to network effectively,

 - why networking is a very important skill that can enhance their career and